narcisolobo/colorful-quotes/README.md

 1. Create new project directory and cd into it: `mkdir colorful-quotes && cd colorful-quotes`
 2. Create index.js: `touch index.js`
 3. Initialize npm project: `npm init` or `npm init -y`
+4. Add "type" field to package.json with value of "module": `"type": "module"`
-4. Install Axios, Chalk, and Dotenv: `npm i axios chalk dotenv`
+5. Install Axios, Chalk, and Dotenv: `npm i axios chalk dotenv`
-5. Create new utility module file for colorizing functions: `mkdir utils && touch utils/chalk-utils.js`
+6. Create new utility module file for colorizing functions: `mkdir utils && touch utils/chalk-utils.js`
-6. In `chalk-utils.js`, import chalk and create a function for logging strings in color.
+7. In `chalk-utils.js`, import chalk and create a function for logging strings in color.
 Students may create one for both the body and author of a quote, or one for each in a different color.
 Export the function.
 If two functions are created, these should be named exports.
     ```js
     import chalk from 'chalk';